On the evening of August 24th, 2018, Efe Ajagba and Curtis Harper entered the boxing ring.

 The referee called them to the center of the ring and gave his instructions.

-They both returned to their respective corners.
+They both returned to their respective corners, awaiting the ringing of the bell.

 To the complete disappointment of the paying fans, Curtis Harper returned to the dressing home.